10 Things You Should Do While Movers are Moving

 8. Stay Out of Their Way

-During the move, just let the movers do things their way.
-You don't have to keep following them around as they move each box.
+During the move, just let the movers do their thing.
+You don't have to follow them around as they move each box.

 This is why it's important that you properly label all the boxes to make it easier for the movers and to ensure that fragile things are handled well.